CScharer/full-stack-qa/docs/guides/testing/ALLURE_REPORTING.md

 ---

-## 🔮 Allure3: What to Expect
+## 🔮 Allure3: Current Implementation

 ### Overview

 **Allure3** (v3.0.0) is a complete rewrite of the Allure reporting framework, built from the ground up in TypeScript.
-It represents the next evolution of Allure Report with significant architectural improvements and new features.
+It represents the next evolution of Allure Report with significant architectural improvements and new features. **Allure3 CLI is now actively used in this project** for report generation.

 ### Key Differences from Allure2